-For EventSource objects created with the SMS URI scheme, the User Agent MUST delivery only those events that match the SMS source address as described in section 7.1.1.

-For OMA Push events, filtering is assumed to be applied either by the underlying platform (e.g. using the Push Whitelist feature of OMA Push 2.2) or by the application, e.g. as shown in Table 3.
+The Push API provides for three types of event filters, which are referred to above as the push accept source filter, push accept application id filter, and the push accept content type filter.
+Each of these filters can be specified by the Webapp in the EventSource URL, as a comma-separated list of values.

+The Push API Server MUST deliver only events that match the push accept source filter, push accept application id filter, and push accept content type filter.

+When applying the filters, the Push API Server MUST run these steps:

+If the event is an OMA Push event, run these steps

+If the push accept application id filter does not contain the value “urn:oma:xml:push”, abort these steps and do not deliver the event via the EventSource connection.

+If the push accept application id filter has the value “*” or the received “X-WAP-Application-ID:” header is a match for any value in the push accept application id filter, skip to step 1d.

+Abort these steps and do not deliver the event via the EventSource connection.

+If the push accept content type filter has the value “*” or the received “Content-Type:” header, minus any MIME type parameter field [RFC1341], is a match for any value in the push accept content type filter, skip to step 1f.

+Abort these steps and do not deliver the event via the EventSource connection.

+Deliver the event via the EventSource connection.

+If the event is from the SMS bearer, received in a SIP MESSAGE, or received from some other plain text message facility, run these steps

+If the event was received from a GSM SMS bearer, set the source address to the value of the TP-Originating-Address field of the SMS message [GSM-SMS].

+If the event was received from a SIP bearer in a SIP MESSAGE, set the source address to the value of the SIP URI in the “From:” header of the SIP MESSAGE [RFC3428].

+If the event was received from another (unspecified) text messaging facility, set the source address to the relevant value.

+If the source address matches any value in the push accept source filter, skip to step 2f

+Abort these steps and do not deliver the event via the EventSource connection

+Deliver the event via the EventSource connection

 Mapping of Events to the text/event-stream MIME type

 EventSource is designed for delivery of a particular message format in event streams, per the text/event-stream MIME type processing model defined in [W3C-EventSource].
 To enable developers to use a consistent approach to accessing event data, the typical structure of OMA Push-OTA events (headers+body) is mapped to the EventSource event-stream format.

-For received OMA Push messages with a Content-Type header with value “text/event-stream”, User Agents MUST interpret the received message body as an event stream, as described in [W3C-EventSource] section 7 “Interpreting an event stream”.
+For received OMA Push messages with a Content-Type header with value “text/event-stream”, Push API Servers MUST interpret the received message body as an event stream, as described in [W3C-EventSource] section 7 “Interpreting an event stream”.

-For received OMA Push messages with Content-Type header set to values other than “text/event-stream”, User Agents MUST dispatch a single EventSource event, as follows:
+For received OMA Push messages with Content-Type header set to values other than “text/event-stream”, Push API Servers MUST deliver a single EventSource event, as follows:

-Setting the event stream "event" name buffer to the string “OMAPush”
+Setting the event field to the string “OMAPush”

-Setting the data buffer to a text string concatenating all Push message headers, followed by an empty line, followed by the Push message content, using the following processing model:
+Setting the data field to a text string concatenating all Push message headers, followed by an empty line, followed by the Push message content, using the following processing model:

 if the message body has a OMA-defined compressed MIME type (e.g. application/vnd.oma.sic), decompress the message headers and body, and set the Content-Type header to the equivalent uncompressed MIME type (e.g. application/vnd.oma.si).